Sunday, May 26, 2019

 Race Day and Official Results

 Unofficial race-day results will be posted in the Awards and Merchandise Tent in Waterfront Park.
-Unofficial results are also posted on CoolRunning on race day.
 Official results are posted to this site as soon as possible following the race.

 Race Photos and Additional Coverage

 You will receive an e-mail to view your complimentary photos; photos will be available as soon as possible following the race.
-Additional race-day photos are posted on our Facebook page (feel free to add yours!).
-Additionally the Burlington Free Press offers up-to-date race coverage.
+Additionally, the Burlington Free Press offers up-to-date race coverage.
 Check out BFP’s photos and updates as well as their interactive database of race results.

 We are once again proud to offer runners the opportunity to run with pace leaders.
-In 2017 we will offer pace leaders for the following times:
+We will offer pace leaders for the following times:

 Get to know your pace leader(s)!
 Bios of the pace leaders will be featured on our blog, The RunDown – VCM, leading up to the race and you can also meet our pacers in person at one of several runs in Burlington.
 All events are open to all paces/abilities.
 Although sign up for pace teams is not mandatory, it is helpful.
 E-mail Jack Pilla at [email protected] to register and for more info.

-The post-race festival begins in Waterfront Park at 10:00 am on race day.
-Come celebrate at the finish area in Waterfront Park with Lake Champlain and the Adirondacks as a dramatic backdrop.
+The post-race festival begins in Waterfront Park at 10:00am on race day.
+Celebrate at the finish area in Waterfront Park with Lake Champlain and the Adirondacks as a dramatic backdrop.
 From the Runners’ Food Tent to fare from local vendors, there is plenty to eat for everyone.

 Preferred Start Corral

-In order for a marathoner to qualify for the Preferred Corral, you must submit a qualifying time of 3:20:00 or faster (marathon), 1:35:00 or faster (half marathon) or 43:00 or faster (10k) from a USATF Certified Course or Athletics Canada Certified.
+For a marathoner to qualify for the Preferred Corral, you must submit a qualifying time of 3:20:00 or faster (marathon), 1:35:00 or faster (half marathon) or 43:00 or faster (10k) from a USATF Certified Course or Athletics Canada Certified.
 Due to our limited staff resources, these are the only distances we will consider for inclusion in the Preferred Corral.
-The race date must be between January 1, 2015 and April 30, 2017.
-You may submit a qualifying time at registration or via email anytime prior to May 6, 2017.
+The race date must be between January 1, 2017, and May 5, 2019.
+You may submit a qualifying time at registration or via email anytime before May 10, 2019.

-The Vermont City Marathon will be timed using the ChronoTrack B-Tag system.
+The Vermont City Marathon will be timed using a B-Tag system.
 Our ability to provide accurate timing and essential medical assistance when necessary depends on YOU.

 Follow these steps to help us serve you: